raniamhelmy/TalentedFineArts/README.md

 # Talented Fine Arts Webpage
 This a mini-project that was created in order to appreciate some of fine art's projects for some talented students at Fine Art Institute in Egypt .
 The main Idea to craete this project is to get familiar with Sass along side with uderstanding some new concepts such as JQuery and Bootstrap libraries.

+>As GitHub Page is a static hosting, before deploying sass files, you need to compile them first as .css file THEN apply the file were the project deploied.
+For that a style.css file was added to the project files and refer only the .css files in the index.html file because browser couldn't understand scss file.

 ## Website link